I am so happy to welcome Loretta Ross to Escape With Dollycas!

 The topics may seem heavy for a cozy mystery but Ms. Ross adds the humor, romance and character building in a way to keep it all balanced.
 I was very happy with the last chapter set up to take us into the next Death and Morgan story.
 It is going to be hard to wait a year to have it in my hands.

 If this is a new series for you I really recommend you start with

 Your Escape With A Good Book Travel Agent

-Thanks to the people at Penguin I have
+Thanks to the publisher I have 1 copy to give away!

 You do not have to be a follower to enter but I hope you will find